prebid/Prebid.js/modules/permutiveRtdProvider.md

 Separately from Standard Cohorts - The Permutive RTD module also supports passing any of the **custom** cohorts created in the dashboard to some SSP partners for targeting e.g. setting up publisher deals.
 For these activations, cohort IDs are set in bidder-specific locations per ad unit (custom parameters).

-Currently, the supported bidders for custom cohort targeting are:
+Currently, bidders with known support for custom cohort targeting are:

 - Xandr
 - Magnite